YayunFan/Reading/The Road Less Traveled.md

 forsake
 for the sake of
 dubious
 bequeath
 acquisition
+invariably
-invariably an uphill struggle**:
+an uphill struggle**:
+lawn mower, brake apparatus, razor blade, stick-shift car,
+well-thought-out and effective solutions
+chronic turmoil
+ludicrous,
+culprit, deprivation, scant, vicious,

+## Sentences
+* neurosis is always a substitute for legitimate suffering.
+But the substitute  itself ultimately becomes more painful than the legitimate suffering it was designed to avoid.
+* The neurotic assumes too much responsibility; the person with a character disorder not enough.

 ## 4 tools